-The cash flows occurred between our subsidiaries and our VIEs included the following: (1) cash received by our subsidiaries from our consolidated VIEs as inter-company advances amounted to RMB89.8 million for the year ended December 31, 2021; (2) repayment of inter-company advances by our subsidiaries to the consolidated VIE amounted to RMB16.2 million for the year ended December 31, 2021; and (3) commissions paid by the consolidated VIEs to our subsidiaries for the services rendered were RMB16.2 million.
+The cash flows occurred between our subsidiaries and the consolidated VIEs included the following: (1) cash received by the VIEs from our subsidiaries as inter-company advances amounted to RMB43.0 million for the year ended December 31, 2022; and (2) commissions received offset by technology services paid by our subsidiaries to the VIEs amounted to RMB94.9 million for the year ended December 31, 2022.

-Due to the restriction on foreign investment in the internet industry, we expect to continue to rely on contractual arrangements to control and receive economic benefits from our current consolidated VIEs;
+Due to the restriction on foreign investment in the internet industry, we expect to continue to rely on contractual arrangements to control and receive economic benefits from our current consolidated VIEs.